xet7/beryldb/README.md

 unzip unstable.zip
 ```

-You may now install BerylDB following these quick steps:
+You may now configure BerylDB following these quick steps:

 ```
 ./configure